Stock trading platforms

 Highlights

-• Open a Tax-Free Savings Account or Registered Retirement Savings Plan to benefit from tax-free investing.
+• Open tax-advantaged accounts like a Tax-Free Savings Account (TFSA) or Registered Retirement Savings Plan (RRSP) to grow your investments tax-free.

 Wealthsimple Trade